minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 considering each effect is measured on a per 1000 USD scale and is also rather highly significant.

+#figure(
+  image("figures/logit_main.png", width: 100%),
+  caption: [Main Conditional Logit Models summarised] ), <main_logit>

 // add logit/probit results
-The results from the conditional logit show similar trends as the linear probability models above.
+The results from the conditional logit, see @logit-main, used as a robustness check show similar trends as the linear probability models above.
 When regressing Vote against the contribution and control variables, we see that the coefficient for contributions are log-odds.
 In other words, for a 1000 USD increase in the anti (pro) environmental , the